zigster64/backstage/README.md

 The `Engine` is the central component that manages the actor system:

 - `init(allocator)` - Initialize a new engine instance
-- `spawnActor(ActorType, MsgType, options)` - Create and register a new actor
+- `spawnActor(ActorType, options)` - Create and register a new actor
-- `send(sender, id, message)` - Send a message to a specific actor by ID
+- `send(sender, id, message_type, message)` - Send a message to a specific actor by ID
-- `broadcast(sender, message)` - Broadcast a message to all actors that handle the message type
 - `run()` - Start the event loop
 - `deinit()` - Clean up resources

+### Context

+The `Context` provides actors with communication and lifecycle management capabilities:

+#### Direct Messaging
+- `send(target_id, message)` - Send a direct message to another actor

+#### Topic-based Messaging
+- `publish(message)` - Publish a message to the default topic
+- `publishToTopic(topic, message)` - Publish a message to a specific topic
+- `subscribeToActor(target_id)` - Subscribe to another actor's default topic
+- `subscribeToActorTopic(target_id, topic)` - Subscribe to a specific topic from another actor
+- `unsubscribeFromActor(target_id)` - Unsubscribe from another actor's default topic
+- `unsubscribeFromActorTopic(target_id, topic)` - Unsubscribe from a specific topic

+#### Actor Management
+- `spawnActor(ActorType, options)` - Spawn a new actor
+- `spawnChildActor(ActorType, options)` - Spawn a child actor with supervision
+- `shutdown()` - Clean shutdown with automatic subscription cleanup

 ### Actor Interface

 Actors must implement:

 - `init(ctx, allocator)` - Actor initialization
-- `receive(envelope)` - Message handling
+- `receive(envelope)` - Message handling for both direct and published messages
 - `deinit()` - Optional cleanup (automatically detected)

+### Envelope

+Message wrapper containing:

+- `sender_id` - ID of the sending actor (optional)
+- `message_type` - Type of message (send, publish, subscribe, unsubscribe)
+- `message` - The actual message payload

 ## Design Principles

 - **Isolation**: Actors maintain their own state and communicate only through messages
+- **Decoupling**: Topic-based messaging allows loose coupling between actors
 - **Supervision**: Parent actors manage child actor lifecycles
 - **Performance**: Zero-allocation message passing in steady state
 - **Type Safety**: Compile-time message type checking
-- **Resource Management**: Automatic cleanup of actor hierarchies
+- **Resource Management**: Automatic cleanup of actor hierarchies and subscriptions

 ## Current Status

-This is an early-stage implementation, focusing on core actor framework concepts.
+This is an early-stage implementation, focusing on core actor framework concepts with topic-based messaging.
 The project is primarily meant as a learning exercise and may evolve significantly as understanding of both the language and actor patterns deepens.

 ## License